 The debate continues and the students eventually reach consensus.
 They agree that they will use the computer model, but incorporate the picture from Sam’s group and not have the moon disappear at any point.
 Instead, they decide to use an outline of the moon for daytime so it is still present in the sky, just not actually seen.

-This page shows the commentary for the focal practice of Developing and using models.
+This page shows the commentary for the focal practice of Obtaining, evaluating and communicating information.
 Press the bold focal practice on the left to view the commentary for that practice.

 The transcript has been color coded and comments are on the sidebar